RubixML/ML/docs/classifiers/adaboost.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/AdaBoost.php">[source]</a></span>

 # AdaBoost
 Short for *Adaptive Boosting*, this ensemble classifier can improve the performance of an otherwise *weak* classifier by focusing more attention on samples that are harder to classify.
-It builds an additive model where, at each stage, a new learner is instantiated and trained.
+It builds an additive model where, at each stage, a new learner is trained and given an influence score inversely proportional to the loss it incurs at that epoch.

 > **Note:** The default base learners is a Classification Tree with a max depth of 1 i.e a *Decision Stump*.